modal-inria/MixtComp/RMixtComp/README.md

 It requires *RIinside* package.
 Tests are in the *src/test* folder.
 You can compile and run it from Eclipse.

-### Writing new tests
+### Write new tests

 For your own testing procedure, you can use the data and model provided in the package, you can load them in R:
 ```
 data(simData)
 ```

-Or you can generate your own data using dataGeneratorNewIO function (from files [R/GENDATA_dataGeneratorNewIO.R](R/GENDATA_dataGeneratorNewIO.R)).
+Or you can generate your own data using dataGeneratorNewIO function (from files [R/GENDATA_dataGeneratorNewIO.R](R/GENDATA_dataGeneratorNewIO.R)) for example.

-See functions in files R/TEST_*.R for creating a parameter object for each type of data.
-Have a look at [tests/testthat/test.run.R](tests/testthat/test.run.R) for writing a test with testthat.
+See functions in files R/TEST_\*.R for creating a parameter object for each type of data.
+Have a look at [tests/testthat/test.run.R](tests/testthat/test.run.R) for writing a test with *testthat*.